akhikhl/gretty/README.md

 * [Security Realms](#security-realms).
 Gretty supports jetty security realms.

 * [Hot deployment](#hot-deployment).
 Gretty accurately reloads your web-application, as soon as assets or compiled classes have changed.

+* [Fast reload](#fast-reload).
+You can specify that certain folders or files, when changed, should not cause webapp restart, but should be simply copied into running webapp.

 * [Debugger support](#debugger-support).
 Gretty integrates nicely with Java IDE debuggers.